aws-samples/aws-modernization-workshop-sample/hugo-docs-content/20_build/4_publish.md

 6. Site is now published.

 {{% notice note %}}
-Because the site has a ci/cd pipeline any future changes only requires a pull request and once approved will automatically publish the changes.
+Because the site has a CI/CD pipeline, any future changes only requires a pull request and once approved will automatically publish the changes.
 {{% /notice %}}